eonum/medcodesearch-frontend-react/README.md

 All components reside in their own subdirectory in `/src/Components`. \
 All services reside in their own subdirectory in `/src/Services`. \
 All test-suites reside in their own subdirectory in `/src/__test_`. \
-The installation guide resides in their own directory `/documentation`. \
 Every method has its own documentation written in Javadoc.

 ### Testing
 We use jest and puppeteer for our tests.
-Since we use typescript, we also need babel.
+Since we use typescript, we also need babel for transformation.
 #### Prerequisites
 If not already installed from  `npm install` execute <br />
 `npm install --save-dev jest puppeteer jest-puppeteer` <br />
 `npm install --save-dev @testing-library/react`<br />
 `npm install --save-dev start-server-and-test`<br />
 `npm install --save-dev @babel/preset-typescript`<br />
-Then add config files for jest (jest.config.js), jest-puppeteer (jest-puppeteer.config.tsx) and babel (babel.config.js) to your root folder.
-Adapt scripts in package.json: <br />
-`"test": "jest"` <br />
-`"test-headless": "BROWSER=none PORT=$npm_package_config_testPort start-server-and-test start $npm_package_config_testURL test"`
+#### Config
+All the configuration for jest, puppeteer and babel are specified in the  files jest.config.js, jest-puppeteer.config.js and babel.config.js in the root folder and can be adapted to your needs.
+Since we do UI tests, we need a running server.
+This is implemented via jest-puppeteer config file server block `server: { command: "npm run startHeadlessTestPort"}` and corresponding scripts in package.json
+`"test": "jest --runInBand"` and `"startHeadlessOnTestPort": "BROWSER=none PORT=$npm_package_config_testPort npm start"`.
 #### Run tests
-Use vcommand `npm run test-headless` which is configured via scripts in `package.json` (see above Prerequisites.
-There you can also adapt port for test server which is currently set to `localhost:8080`.
+Use `npm test` to start headless server and tests.
+You can also just test single suites using `npm test /path/to/test/file`.
+Currently the port is set to `localhost:8080` in package.json.

 ### Contact
 For further question: